Namaste England: Plot

 Param is a man residing in a small village within Punjab.
 During Dusshera, he goes to see Ravan Dahan with his friends where he meets Jasmeet and subsequently falls for her.
 Jasmeet is a young, ambitious and educated girl, whose grandfather and older brother are opposed to her seeking employment due to their conservative background.
 Jasmeet can't go against their decision but still dreams of independence from them.
 After their first meeting, Param and Jasmeet meet several more times, where she grows closer to Param.
 To get close to her, Param conceives a plan and asks a friend of his to marry one of Jasmeet's friends.
 At the time of the wedding, Param and Jasmeet spend time together, subsequently expressing their love for one another.
 Param eventually finds Jasmeet a part-time position at a jewellery store; however, her grandfather finds out about this and begins to search for another groom.

 Param convinces his father to send a marriage proposal to Jasmeet's family.
-Jasmeet's grandpa happily agrees but on a condition that Jasmeet should not work after marriage.
-Soon they get married but during the wedding ceremony, Gurpreet, misbehaves with Param's father.
+Jasmeet's grandpa happily agrees but on the condition that Jasmeet should not work after marriage.
+During the wedding ceremony, Gurpreet disrespects Param's father.
 Gurpreet is humiliated and vows to make sure that Param never gets a visa.
 One year later, they're still trying to get a visa but fail.
-Jasmeet expresses her extreme desire to settle down in London, England.
+Jasmeet expresses her desire to settle down in London, England.
 She meets her school friend Harpreet who lives in London and gives the address of an illegal immigrant officer who can help them live in London.
 Param reveals to Jasmeet the officer suggested him to marry a British citizen for a visa and later on marry Jasmeet and live in London.
 Hearing this, Jasmeet immediately visits the lawyer and agrees for Param to get married but Param refuses.
 Jasmeeet tries to make him understand but in vain.
 Param's next option is to convince Gurpreet.